Diamondbacks vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Diamondbacks have a record of 5-3.
+- In seven games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 5-2.

-- In their last 10 games with an over/under, the Diamondbacks and their opponents have combined to eclipse the total six times.

-- Oddsmakers have yet to post a spread in any of the Diamondbacks' past 10 games.
+- When it comes to the total, the Diamondbacks and their opponents are 6-3-1 in their previous 10 games.

+- The past 10 Diamondbacks matchups have not had a runline set by oddsmakers.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been chosen as underdogs in 83 games this year and have walked away with the win 40 times (48.2%) in those games.
+- The Diamondbacks have been victorious in 40, or 48.2%, of the 83 contests they have been chosen as underdogs in this season.

-- Arizona has entered 55 games this season as the underdog by +105 or more and is 23-32 in those contests.

-- The moneyline set for this matchup implies the Diamondbacks have a 48.8% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!